-Controlled burns on refuges are planned months in advance.
-Before a burn, specialists draw up a fire plan, in consultation with natural resource experts, and submit it for review to the refuge manager.
+Prescribed fires on refuges are planned months in advance.
+Specialists develop a fire plan in consultation with natural resource experts.
+The plan then goes to the refuge manager for review.

-The plan includes the purpose of the fire, such as thinning dead brush, removing plant pests or improving animal habitat.
-It also considers local terrain, wildlife and weather patterns.
-To ensure the fire stays within set boundaries, fire staff may use tools and machines to build a fire line before staging a burn.
+Prescribed burn plans include the purpose of the fire, such as reducing dead brush, removing plant pests or improving animal habitat.
+Plans also consider local terrain, wildlife and weather patterns.
+To ensure a fire remains within set boundaries, fire staff may build a fire line, or fuel break, before staging a burn.

 This video describes preparation for a controlled burn.